 - Seven Oaks Preserve Trail: At 2.8 miles with moderate difficulty, hike or bike down this longest continuous trail on Lake Wylie – also a part of the Carolina Thread Trail.
 Its natural surface connects to trails at Daniel Stowe Botanical Garden.

-- Woodland Trail and Michaux Trail at Daniel Stowe Botanical Garden: Two minimally challenging natural trails within the vast 300-acre Garden, providing alternate views of southern nature (Woodland) or the banks of Lake Wylie.
+- Persimmon Trail and Meadowood Walk at Daniel Stowe Botanical Garden: Two short, natural trails within the vast 300-acre Garden, providing alternate views of southern nature or the banks of Lake Wylie.
 A total of 3.2 miles in length, both trails connect to the region’s Carolina Thread Trail.

 - Rocky Branch Park: A 40-acre City of Belmont park near historic downtown featuring a four-mile trail tucked away within with challenging climbs and technical features for various level cyclists.